 There comes a time when an embedded application becomes complex enough that it requires an operating system.
 This may be because of a need for rich driver libraries, or a sophisticated task scheduling engine.
 In either case, a developer needs an equally sophisticated debugger to provide invaluable context information of their application.
 To that end, PEmicro introduced OS-aware debugging in its GDB Server for ARM devices.
 Initial support is available now for FreeRTOS, with further OS modules to be developed.
 PEmicro's GDB Server for ARM devices is available for download at no cost and works with PEmicro Multilink, Cyclone, and OpenSDA hardware interfaces.

-The ability to view variables and memory while a target ARM device is running has been added to PEmicro’s GDB Server Plug-in for ARM devices.
+PEmicro’s GDB Server Plug-in for ARM devices features the ability to view variables and memory while a target ARM device is running.
 This Eclipse plugin can be installed in any Eclipse-based IDE and supports the debug of ARM microcontrollers via PEmicro’s Multilink, Cyclone, and OpenSDA debug hardware.
 The “Real Time Expressions” view, which is part of the plugin, is similar to the normal expressions view, except that it works while the part is running.

 PEmicro’s GDB Server can be installed directly into an Eclipse based IDE from an update site on PEmicro’s website.
 This adds the ability to debug via PEmicro’s Multilink, Cyclone, and OpenSDA hardware interfaces via the standard GDB debugger.
 Features include flash programming, breakpoints, watchpoints, trim, memory preservation, real-time variables, semi-hosting, and more.
 PEmicro periodically updates the plugins on its website with new device support, new features, and bug fixes.